 - Inventory levels reduced radically across the entire network, including by as much as 50% at the restaurant level.

 - Available shelf-life increased by 50% at the restaurant level.

 - Waste reduced by as much as 75%.

 - Reduced cycle times for ordering, replenishment and delivery.

 - Improved sales and margin performance for LTOs and new menu item launches.

-If restaurant companies want to revitalize the restaurant business, there’s no better place to start than by revitalizing the outdated supply chain technology that underlies much of the business today, and is dragging down margins, profits and customer service.
+If restaurant companies want to revitalize the restaurant business, there’s no better place to start than by modernizing the outdated supply chain technology that underlies much of the business today.
+This technology is decades old, unfit for the task, and is dragging down margins, profits and customer service.
 Given the results we are seeing in the restaurant industry, the companies that embrace a real-time, multi-party network will have a much greater chance of profitably seizing a larger share of the market than their competitors.

 Learn More About Bloomin’ Brands Digital Transformation